Topical sunscreen agents

 Some chemical absorbers may degrade when exposed to sunlight, ie they are photo-unstable; and therefore may not perform as well as expected.
 Often these chemicals are mixed with other agents that enhance the stability of the overall sunscreen product.
 Octocrylene and bemotrizinol are often incorporated with other chemical absorbers because they are photostable and prevent the formulation from breaking down when exposed to the sun.

-Physical blockers are effective at protecting against both UVA and UVB radiation.
-The two most common physical blockers are titanium dioxide and zinc oxide.
+The two most common metal oxides are titanium dioxide and zinc oxide.
 They refect photons in the visible light range.
 Although they were previously also thought to reflect UVR, research has shown that they actually absorb it.
 Titanium dioxide absorbs up to 400 nm, and zinc oxide up to 370 nm.
 These agents are the near ideal sunscreen as they are chemically inert, safe, and protect against the full UV spectrum.
 Their only drawback is their poor cosmetic appearance when applied to the skin.
 By decreasing the particle size, microsized or ultrafine grades have been developed, thereby reducing the whitening appearance and increasing their effectiveness as UV absorbers.
 In some products, bright fluorescent colours have been added.